-- What are the business inputs that prevent or mitigate failures?
+- What are the business inputs that prevent or mitigate failure?

-The approach that is aligned with Failure Modes and Effects Analysis, Human Factors and the definition elements of the ICMM Critical Control Methodology.
+The CFw approach is aligned with Failure Modes and Effects Analysis, Human Factors, and the definition elements of the ICMM Critical Control Methodology.
 It allows real-world inputs and experience to be mapped to the safe and productive operating states required to deliver business purpose.
-A CFw has these interlinked components:

 - Required Operating States (ROS) that deliver business purpose

-- The many Business Inputs that support the establishment and maintenance of the required operating states through preventing or mitigating the credible failure modes – these a mapped in from operational practice.
-These inputs can be categorised in three ways, either people or equipment or environment
+- The Business Inputs (BI) that support the establishment and maintenance of the required operating states by preventing or mitigating the credible failure modes – these are mapped into the CFw from operational practice

-Each Business Input has a clear title, an expectation of what it will do, its specification, a description of how it is implemented, and details of how its status is monitored.
+Each Business Input has a clear title, an expectation it should deliver upon, a specification, a description of how it is implemented, and details of how its status is monitored and verified.

-Applying the CFw approach produces for the EMESRT Mobile Equipment Fire Management Project produced the networked and hierarchical structure represented in the diagram below.
+Applying the CFw approach produces the networked and hierarchical structure represented in the figure below:

 Developing a Control Framework (CFw) requires the systematic review and assessment of the robustness and reliability of business inputs.
 It follows these steps: